heyeinin/comicfury-documentation/README.md

 - `[v:firstcomicthumbnail_height_small]` - half the height of the thumbnail image

 These variables also exist for the latest comic image:
-- `[v:comicthumbnail]` - the URL of the latest comic thumbnail image.
 - `[v:comicthumbnail_url]` - also the URL of the latest comic thumbnail image.
 - `[v:comicthumbnail_width]` - the width of the comic thumbnail image.
 - `[v:comicthumbnail_height]` - the height of the comic thumbnail image.